Priscilla Lopez: Off-Broadway

+In 2021, Lopez was featured as Mabel in the internet musical Ratatouille: The Tiktok Musical, referencing both "Nothing" and "What I Did For Love" with alternated lyrics for the character and situation.
+Lopez starred in The Gardens of Anuncia, a musical by Michael John LaChiusa about the life of Graciela Daniele, portraying the older version of Daniele.

 Television

 Lopez starred as a liberal nun in an unsuccessful Norman Lear series In the Beginning with McLean Stevenson in 1978.
 She had a guest role on the ABC drama Family, starring Kristy McNichol and Sada Thompson; she played Buddy's (McNichol) dance friend in the disco episodes.
 In 1983, she was the voice of Herself the Elf in the animated TV special The Magic of Herself the Elf.
 She had a key role in the short-lived 1986 medical drama Kay O'Brien.
 In 1993, Lopez starred in the television movie For the Love of My Child: The Anissa Ayala Story, in which she played a mother who, along with her husband, conceives a child to provide a suitable bone-marrow donor for their older daughter.
 Other television work includes L.A.
 Law, Law & Order, All in the Family, Trapper John, M.D., Cosby, and B Positive.
 In 2021, she portrayed Abuela Sofia in the Disney Channel Original Movie, Christmas...Again?!.